 A week ago, I was presenting original research at the first annual Comics Studies Society Conference.
 My paper, “The Blue Age of Comic Books,” was about the digitization of comic books and comic book culture (you can read an early version here).
+[Update: you can read the full, peer-reviewed “The Blue Age of Comic Books” in Inks: The Journal of the Comics Studies Society.]

 “Blue Age” is a theoretical framework because it draws from my personal experience as a college-educated woman that started reading superhero comics digitally in the early 2010s and extrapolates from that experience to argue that we are in a new age of comic books.
 It’s blue because blue is the color of social media (think Facebook, Tumblr, and Twitter).
 Social media allows comics creators and fans to communicate with each other.
 I use Twitter, principally, to communicate with other comics scholars, especially other graduate students.
 Sometimes I use it to think through my work.